FAQs from cities

 How long does it take to get certified?

 This is very city-specific.
 Some cities come to the Active Well-being Initiative with already very highly developed physical activity and sport strategies, while others are really just starting out.
-On average, it takes about two years for a city with an advanced strategy already in place to achieve certification.
+On average, it takes between 6 months and two years for a city with an advanced strategy already in place to achieve certification.
 For others, which might need external support from one of our partner organisations to launch their strategy, it could take a bit longer.

 Will it help my city to attract international sporting events?